Storing and manipulating your data.

 Measurement levels

-Like in any other statistical software, variables can be nominal, ordinal and interval.
+Like in any other statistical software, variables can be nominal, ordinal, or interval.
 (If you have ratio data, then handle it as an interval variable.)

 In CogStat, it is essential to set the measurement levels because automatic data processing heavily relies on that information to decide what analyses to run.

 In some software packages, you cannot set the measurement levels, and this information will not be available when you import your data.
-See below how CogStat will handle your data when measurement level is not available.
-If this causes an issue, use any other software that can handle measurement level to store with your data.
+See below how CogStat will handle your data when the measurement level is not available.
+If this causes an issue, use any other software that can handle measurement levels to store them with your data.

 CogStat handles string variables as nominal, even if other measurement level was set in your data source.
 So string variables will be set to nominal, no matter what measurement level was given formerly.

-If measurement level is not available, it will be set as unk (unkown), and for convenience reasons, in most analyses, it will be handled as interval variable.
+If the measurement level is not available, it will be set as unk (unknown), and for convenience reasons, in most analyses, it will be handled as an interval variable.
 If this is not your intention, then the measurement level should be set.

 Available file formats